Building Android Camera Apps: Camera vs. Camera2

 }

-Once the surface is available, we can open a camera, set some parameters and start the camera preview:
+When the surface is available, you can open the camera, set the necessary parameters, and start the camera preview:

 private static final int REQUEST\_CAMERA\_PERMISSION = 1;